SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ### Options considered

+#### Internet Access

+For public clouds, external access generally means access to (and from) the internet, with allocation of public IP addresses.
+Providing a standardized approach for internet access is the main motivation for this standard.

+However, the SCS Standards are intended to be applicable not just to public clouds, but also to private or even air-gaped cloud environments.
+One way to reconcile these requirements would be to mandate internet access, but limit the scope of this standard to only cover public clouds.

+However, private clouds may also profit from a standardized approach to external access, even when external in this context may be a private network or VPN of an organization.
+Even air-gaped environments may have use for standardized provider networks, e.g. to provide local network-based services such as NTP.
+So, rather than scope all requirements to a specific type of cloud environment, this standard will scope individual requirements where necessary.

 #### IPv6

 The OpenStack Network API allows the creation of subnets with either IPv4 or IPv6 address ranges, as indicated by the `ip_version` field.